Refacing a Fireplace Without Construction: A Fresh Look Without the Dust

 Metal Surrounds

-A sleek metal frame around your fireplace door can change everything.
-Matte black and brushed nickel are timeless, but soft champagne or bronze finishes add unexpected warmth.
+A metal frame or decorative overlay around your fireplace gives that crisp, finished look.
+Matte black and brushed nickel are classics, but soft champagne, aged bronze, or even hammered steel add depth and warmth.

 Measure Twice, Install Once 📏